Buying a home

 When you sign the contract you’ll usually agree to a settlement day.
 Most commonly this will be six weeks after the date of exchange.

 If you can’t settle by the date stipulated in the contract for sale, you’re likely to be charged interest.
-In some circumstances, the seller may even be able to cancel the sale and keep your deposit.
+In some circumstances, the seller may even be able to cancel the sale and keep your deposit (and sue you for any additional losses).

 Do you need to be present at settlement?